secretstartups/handbook/customer-success/public-sector/solutions-architects/index.html.md

 RFIs are generally issued to shape procurement.
 In some situations, they are just a step in the process as the customer may already have an advising team that may be following protocol.
 An RFI is generally non-binding unless otherwise specified.
 Responses to questions in an RFI don't have to be precise.
 They can have some idealistic statements to lay the groundwork and pivot points to educate the customer on what we offer.
 It is good to follow the GitLab Value Framework response methodology, as there is no ability to have a dialog.
 The RFI is about positioning.
 Provide context around the following factors that can grab the attention of the readers:

-* Positioning of the product
+* Positioning and value of the product
 * Truth about capabilities
 * Solution options and flexibility
 * How risk is reduced by the solution

-Most RFIs don't have a length limit, but be sure to check and be mindful if there is one.
+Some RFIs have a length limit, but be sure to verify and be mindful if there is one.
 Start with a simple overview of what the product does.
 GitLab Marketing does a great job with text that is vetted.
 For example, utilize the writeups for each of the [stages of the DevOps workflow](https://about.gitlab.com/stages-devops-lifecycle/).
 Do not reinvent the wheel, especially for an RFI.
 Keep it simple and succinct.

 An RFI may ask very open-ended questions.
 This is good for providing detailed solution responses.
 Keep the language simple and describe the solution GitLab offers.
 Instead of stating that GitLab does or does not do something, direct the reader to why GitLab doesn't do it, if it is on the roadmap, or how they would implement a workaround.